 - Chili Powder

-There are many signs and symptoms that may appear as nightshade allergy symptoms, or food sensitivity symptoms, that may actually appear as mystery symptoms like acid reflux, skin eruptions, brain fog and more.
+Some many signs and symptoms may appear as nightshade intolerance symptoms or food sensitivity symptoms which may appear as mystery symptoms like acid reflux, skin eruptions, brain fog, etc.

 For more tomato-free recipes, including this delicious nightshade-free sauce, be sure to check out my newest cookbook, The Hashimoto's AIP Cookbook for over 105 delicious AIP-friendly, tomato-free recipes the whole family will enjoy.